 Saravakos (better known for his time with Panathinaikos) had that summer led Greece at USA ’94 in what turned out to be an unsuccessful tournament for the Greek national team.
-Hosting the first leg at the historic Nikos Goumas Stadium, Saravakos opened the scoring with a superb strike on 44 minutes.
+Hosting the first leg at the historic Nikos Goumas Stadium, Saravakos opened the scoring with a typical superb strike on 44 minutes.
 The same player doubled AEK’s lead in the second half when pouncing upon his own rebound.
-AEK defeated a strong Rangers team 3-0 over the two legs in a convincing display and a strong track record against Scottish sides has continued over the years.
+AEK eventually defeated a strong Rangers team 3-0 over the two legs in a convincing display and a strong track record against Scottish sides has continued over the years.

 Matches against other Scottish teams

-Edinburgh side Hibernian were defeated in 2001 by 4-3 while Hearts were disposed of in the Champions League qualifiers 5-1 over the two legs in 2006.
+Edinburgh side Hibernian were defeated in 2001 by 4-3 while Hearts were disposed of in the Champions League qualifiers 5-1 over two legs in 2006.
 A recent UEFA Cup game against Dundee United was a closer affair with the Greeks winning 2-1 but AEK still have a 100% record against Scottish teams going into the match against Celtic.

-The club’s initial plan was to build a modern arena on the same northwestern Athens site; a stadium development that would mirror that of Olympiakos whom had developed its ground and saw it used for the 2004 Olympic football tournament.
+The club’s initial plan was to build a modern arena on the same northwestern Athens site; a stadium development that would mirror that of Olympiakos who had developed its ground and saw it used for the 2004 Olympic football tournament.
 But the ambitious plan of AEK was halted after various objections were raised by local residents and the looming of the Greek financial crisis.